MaryIsbell/Editing/natturnerdocumentingsouth.md

 feel so.

-        On the part of the Commonwealth, Levi Waller was introduced, who being sworn, deposed as follows: (*agreeably to Nat\'s own Confession.*)
+        On the part of the Commonwealth, Levi Waller was introduced, who being sworn, deposed as follows: (*agreeably to Nat's own Confession.*)
-Col. Trezvant[^\*^](#note2) was then introduced, who being Sworn, narrated Nat\'s Confession to him, as follows: (*his Confession as given to Mr. Gray.*) The prisoner introduced no evidence, and the case was submitted without argument to the court, who having found him guilty, Jeremiah Cobb, Esq.
-Chairman, pronounced the sentence of the court, in the following words: \"Nat Turner!
+Col. Trezvant[^*^](#note2) was then introduced, who being Sworn, narrated Nat's Confession to him, as follows: (*his Confession as given to Mr. Gray.*) The prisoner introduced no evidence, and the case was submitted without argument to the court, who having found him guilty, Jeremiah Cobb, Esq.
+Chairman, pronounced the sentence of the court, in the following words: "Nat Turner!
 Stand up.
-Have you any thing to say why sentence of death should not be pronounced against you?\"
+Have you any thing to say why sentence of death should not be pronounced against you?"

         *Ans.* I have not.
-I have made a full confession to Mr. Gray, and I have nothing more to say.\
+I have made a full confession to Mr. Gray, and I have nothing more to say.
 []{#note2}

-        \* The committing Magistrate.\
+        * The committing Magistrate.

 ------------------------------------------------------------------------